sally/store-spotter/README.md

                               /_/
 ```

-Welcome to StoreSpotter, the leading tool for finding the nearest retail store.
+Welcome to StoreSpotter, a simple tool for finding the nearest retail store.

 ## How It Works